karthik0010/Assuredoc/1.1 Teams/Team settings.md

 ![SS1](./TeamImages/SS1.png)

-**Quite the team**
+**Quit the team**

 - When you leave a team, you will lose access to all projects associated with that team.

 ![SS2](./TeamImages/SS2.png)

-> [!NOTE]:
+> [!NOTE]
-> If the team owner decides to quite, they must transfer ownership to another member before they can leave the team.
+> If the team owner decides to quit, they must transfer ownership to another member before they can leave the team.

 **Transfer the team**